Mad Catz

 Mad Catz, Inc. (stylized as MAD CATZ in all caps) is an American third-party manufacturing designer and video gaming brand of interactive entertainment and PC products and accessories, currently produced by the Hong Kong–based company Mad Catz Global Limited.
 It was formerly produced by the original Chinese Mad Catz company until its bankruptcy in 2017.
 The former company had also produced video gaming cheat products under the GameShark brand, audio products under the TRITTON brand, and flight simulation sticks and chess hardware under the Saitek brand.
-Mad Catz was relaunched in January 2018, with worldwide retailer stores being present, and making premium high-quality peripherals for both casual and hardcore gaming communities.
+Mad Catz was relaunched in January 2018, with worldwide retailer stores being present, and continues to make gaming peripherals.